Apple leans on devices business in global battle against Disney, Netflix

-Sept 10 (Reuters) - Apple Inc, the company that transformed the music, mobile and personal computing industries, is relying on the ubiquity of its iPhones and iPads to take on Disney and Netflix in the battle for streaming TV customers.
+(Reuters) - Apple Inc (AAPL.O), the company that transformed the music, mobile and personal computing industries, is relying on the ubiquity of its iPhones and iPads to take on Disney and Netflix in the battle for streaming TV customers.

 It faces an uphill battle when it launches its Apple TV+ streaming service on Nov.
 1 for $5 a month against rivals with deeper libraries and years of experience making hit shows.